marialyk77/Coffee-Rewards/README.md

 )
 ```

-- **Income:** It was Whole Number, changes to 'Fixed Decimal Number'.
+- **Income:** Originally, it was Whole Number, I changed it to 'Fixed Decimal Number'.

 **B**. **Filtering rows**: